netobserv/network-observability-operator/README.md

   - netobserv-plugin
 ```

-If the new dashboards still don't show up, try clearing your browser cache and refreshing.
+If the new views still don't show up, try clearing your browser cache and refreshing.
 Check also the `netobserv-console-plugin-...` pod status and logs.

 ```bash
 kubectl get pods -n netobserv -l app=netobserv-plugin